The Psychology of Trump Derangement Syndrome

 2016 “Clinton Derangement Syndrome” Pundits from both parties Critics of Hillary Clinton

-2017 – present “Trump Derangement Syndrome” MAGA-aligned media & some politicians Critics of President Donald Trump
+2017 – present “Trump Derangement Syndrome” Supporters in media & politics Critics of President Donald Trump

 Pattern detected?
 Supporters coin the term to delegitimize opponents—not clinicians to describe mental-health conditions.
-In these narratives, critics are branded “deranged,” while supporters cast themselves as the ones who see events clearly.
+In these narratives, critics are branded “deranged,” while supporters cast themselves as the ones who see events clearly, a dynamic that plays out identically regardless of which party holds power.

 Exploring Psychological Roots